Tele Ikuru: Early life and education

 Tele Ikuru was born and raised in Port Harcourt, Rivers State.
 His family roots are originally from Ikuru town Andoni.
-In 1992, he earned a Bachelor of Technology (B. Tech.) degree in mechanical engineering from the Rivers State University of Science and Technology.
+In 1992, he earned a Bachelor of Technology (B.Tech.) degree in mechanical engineering from the Rivers State University of Science and Technology.

 Career

 Tele Ikuru was a Principal Technical Assistant at the Shiroro Hydroelectric Power Station during his National Youth Service Corps (NYSC) programme.
 After completing his service (which lasted a year), Ikuru worked for various investment and construction companies, then taught at Kenneth Commercial School and Allenco Comprehensive Secondary School.
 He also worked at the Logos Community Bank in Port Harcourt.
 In 1996, he got a job with the Shell Petroleum Development Company, where he worked as an Oil/Chemical Spill Clean-Up Supervisor until 1999.

 Tele Ikuru served as Commissioner of Agriculture and Natural Resources from 1999 to 2003.
-He was moved to Housing and Urban Development as pioneer Commissioner from 2004–06.
+He was moved to Housing and Urban Development as pioneer Commissioner from 2004 to 2006.
 In 2007, Ikuru ran for, and was elected Deputy Governor alongside gubernatorial candidate Celestine Omehia.
 After their election was annulled that year, he was adopted and served two terms in office under Governor Chibuike Amaechi.